Wuyun Liuqi Update: Final Qi of 2025 Health and Climate

 How to Promote Health in Winter 2025-26:

-To prevent depletion of yin, eating organ meat, beets & root vegetables, dark leafy greens, mineral-rich foods is a way to use diet to support the body.
+To prevent depletion of yin, drinking bone broth, eating organ meat, beets & other root vegetables, dark leafy greens, and mineral-rich foods is a way of using diet to support the body.
 Resting and avoiding excessive activity can help us remain in a state of winter rest despite the activity of the outer world.
 As the “storage” function of the winter season is energetically disrupted, we must conserve our energy and intentionally enter into periods of rest and relaxation.

 While it is good to relax, in winter we also want to avoid excess sweating, which can even be the result of taking a hot shower.
 Giving yourself a momentary cold rinse at the end of a shower can help, by closing the pores of the body and preventing Yang Qi from leaking out.
 We should also focus on warming the feet and lower body throughout the winter, as this helps maintain body warmth and circulation without causing overheating.
 Having a hot water bottle at the foot of your bed while you sleep can promote deeper rest and draw energy down and inward, aligning with the dynamic of the Winter Season.
 This is helpful even on warm days, when it might feel comfortable to wear lighter clothes or sleep in fewer layers.
 Drawing warmth downward prevents it from effusing to the surface and becoming blocked (leading to irritation, racing thoughts, physical discomfort) or getting depleted (leading to insomnia while feeling exhausted, cold sensations in the body, weakened immunity).